SystemsGenetics/granny/demo/README.md

 ## Output and Results

-Upon completion, **GRANNY** will have created a directory named `results` by default.
+Upon completion, **Granny** will have created a directory named `results` by default.
 Depending on the `<ACTION>`, output images will be stored in the corresponding sub-directories:

 - `full_masked_images` - stores masked full-tray images